MJafarMashhadi/us-visa-appointment-finder/README.md

 copy the example configuration file exampe in `.env.example`, rename the copied version to `.env` and replace the values.

-### SendGrid config values
+### Telegram config values

-You can create a free account with https://www.sendgrid.com/ which should be sufficient and use the provided sandbox domain on your dashboard.
-The `SENDGRID_API_KEY` can be found in your SendGrid settings, it starts with `SG.xxxxxx`.
-You'll need to add authorised sending email.
+Create a bot and add it to a channel as admin.
+Config the CHAT_ID and BOT_ID in the env file.

 ## FAQ